A Doubled Adjacency Spectral Embedding Approach to Graph Clustering: Graph Clustering with Doubled Adjacency Spectral Embedding

+We refer the reader to Appendix \ref{sec:proofthmcore} for the proof of Theorem \ref{thm_dir_core}.
+Note that the only difference between the bound achieved for the core-periphery case in Theorem \ref{thm_dir_core} and that of the general network case in Theorem \ref{thm_dir} is a factor of $(p^4-s^4)^2$.
+This highlights that the misclustering rate is dependent on the core and periphery cluster connection probabilities, with better (theoretical) clustering achieved if there is a strongly distinct core compared to that in the periphery.\\

-For the purpose of comparing clustering consistency between DASE and ASE, we also derive the misclustering rate for core–periphery graphs based on the proof in \parencite{sussman2012consistent}.
-The consistency bound for ASE on core–periphery graphs is as follows:
+For the purpose of comparing clustering consistency between DASE and ASE, we also derive the misclustering rate for ASE in the core–periphery graph case based on the proof for general graphs in \cite{sussman2012consistent}.
+To this end, similar to Section \ref{sec:notations} let the singular value decomposition of $B$ be denoted